 The plant’s other common name, bloodberry, comes from the abundant clusters of deep red berries it produces when the flowers fade.
 These berries are excellent for attracting birds.

 It is a native plant in Florida, where it is listed as an endangered species.
 It may be illegal to harvest butterfly sage plants in the wild in your area, but you should be able to buy seedlings or seeds through a legal native plant supplier.

 How to Grow Butterfly Sage

-Butterfly sage plants are multi-stemmed shrubs that grow to a height and spread of 6 to 8 feet (1.8 to 2.4 m.).
+Butterfly sage plants are multi-stemmed shrubs that grow to a height and spread of 6 to 8 feet (2 m.).
 They are hardy in USDA zones 10 and 11.
 They are extremely cold sensitive, but in warm enough weather they are evergreen.